reactjs/react.dev/src/content/learn/synchronizing-with-effects.md

 </Sandpack>

 In this example, the "external system" you synchronized to React state was the browser media API.
-You can use a similar approach to wrap legacy non-React code (like jQuery plugins) into declarative React components.
+You can use a similar approach to wrap legacy non-React code (like jQuery plugins) into declarative React Components.

 Note that controlling a video player is much more complex in practice.
 Calling `play()` may fail, the user might play or pause using the built-in browser controls, and so on.
 This example is very simplified and incomplete.